Approximate Petz recovery from the geometry of density operators: Introduction

 \section{Introduction}

 In \cite{petz1986sufficient, petz1988sufficiency}, Petz proved a very general property of von Neumann algebras whose analogue for finite-dimensional quantum systems can be stated as follows.
-Let $\H$ and $\H'$ be finite-dimensional Hilbert spaces of dimension $d$ and $d'$, let $\sigma$ be an invertible density operator on $\H$, and let $\rho$ be any density operator on $\H$.
+Let $\H$ and $\H'$ be finite-dimensional Hilbert spaces of dimension $d$ and $d'$.
+A \emph{density operator} on $\H$ is a unit-trace, positive semidefinite operator on $\H$.
+Let $\sigma$ be a strictly positive density operator on $\H$, and let $\rho$ be any density operator on $\H$.
 Define the relative entropy of $\rho$ with respect to $\sigma$ by

 Let $\Lambda$ be a quantum channel from $\H$ to $\H'$, i.e., a completely positive, trace-preserving (CPTP) linear map from the operator space $\mathcal{L}(\H)$ to the operator space $\mathcal{L}(\H').$ Petz's theorem states that if the relative entropy is unchanged under application of the quantum channel $\Lambda$, i.e.,